maythazinphyo1/Devops_gp1/use-cases/use-case-4.md

 ### Goal in Context

-As a *HR Advisor*, I want to produce the report of Top 5 populated cities so sale department manager could know which cities are the most populated to open new stores.
+As an *HR Advisor*, I want to produce the report of Top 5 populated cities so sale department manager could know which cities are the most populated to open new stores.
 ### Scope

 Company.